Tree shaking: History

 The next wave of popularity of the term is attributed to Rich Harris's Rollup project developed in 2015.

 Relation to ECMAScript 6 modules

-The popularity of tree shaking in JavaScript is based on the fact that in contrast to CommonJS modules, ECMAScript 6 module loading is static and thus the whole dependency tree can be deduced by statically parsing the syntax tree.
+The popularity of tree shaking in JavaScript is based on the fact that in contrast to CommonJS modules, ECMAScript 6 module-loading is static and thus the whole dependency tree can be deduced by statically parsing the syntax tree.
+Furthermore, ES6 imports can be done to the granularity of single named values (functions are values) instead of whole files.
 Thus tree shaking becomes an easy problem.

-However, tree shaking does not only apply at the import/export level: it can also work at the statement level, depending on the implementation.
+However, tree shaking does not only apply at the file or value levels: it can also work at the statement level, depending on the implementation.

+Comparison to DCE techniques in compiled languages

+Tree-shaking at the source file level is analogous to the standard (C/C++/...) linker's handling of static libraries, which only links in the required object files.